 Similar to point No. 1, we sometimes will share more than is necessary out of excitement or nervousness when involved in an accident.
 This also can lead us sometimes to try to “fill in the blanks” of what we don’t know, and we end up giving details that aren’t 100% factual.
 This can come back to be a problem for you if things you say in the moment are proven not to be true.
 Because of this, it’s better to share only the basic facts of what happened and only to answer questions you are asked.

 It’s OK to be shaken up by an accident, and it’s OK not to provide a full statement on the scene of an accident.
 As long as you are able to give as many facts as possible without providing conjecture, you’re within your rights.

 Remember, if you’re calm and clear about what you do know, you always can ask the police officer if you are able to get his card and call and provide more information once you’ve calmed down.

 - Avoid Sharing on Social Media

 Another thing you should avoid after an accident is sharing details about it on social media.
 You may think you are venting to your closest family and friends, but insurance companies and attorneys can access what you post—even if it’s private—if wanting to contest your claims.

-Because of this, it’s best to keep your emotional reactions to an accident, any photos of the accident or injuries, and details of what happened to yourself until discussing the case with an attorney.
+Because of this, it’s best to keep your emotional reactions to an accident, any photos of the accident including property damage or injuries, persons involved, and details of what happened to yourself until discussing the case with a personal injury lawyer.

 Trust McCoy & Sparks—Premier Personal Injury Attorneys in Nelson County